From CrossFit to HYROX: A Belltown Athlete's Story

 Try a free first class at Persistence Athletics

-If you are a CrossFitter thinking about HYROX, your first class at Persistence Athletics in Belltown is free.
-Come to the Saturday HYROX class at 9:30 AM and run a station rotation.
+If you are a CrossFitter thinking about HYROX, your first class at Persistence Athletics in Belltown is free and scaled to wherever you are right now.
+Come to the Saturday HYROX class at 9:30 AM and run a station rotation with us.
 You will learn within 60 minutes whether HYROX is your next race.

 Want to take this further?